Grayming/Ming-Liu/README.md

  E-mail: m.liu@deakin.edu.au

 # Checkpoints
+   * 09/2020: Our paper "Multi-label Few/Zero-shot Learning with Knowledge Aggregated from Multiple Label Graph" is accepted by EMNLP2020, my first piece of work on multi label learning.
-   * 04/2020: Our short paper "Unsupervised Text Summarization with Sentence Graph Compression" is accepted by SIGIR2020, this work is my first piece of work on automatic text summarization.
+   * 04/2020: Our paper "SummPip: Unsupervised Text Summarization with Sentence Graph Compression" is accepted by SIGIR2020, this is my first piece of work on automatic text summarization.
    * 06/01/2020: Visited School of AI, Jilin University， talk can be found [here](http://sai.jlu.edu.cn/info/1035/1343.htm).
    * 25/09/2019 - 27/07/2019: [Visited Zhengzhou University and gave several talks on AI](http://www5.zzu.edu.cn/nlp//info/1018/1811.htm).
    * 29/04/2019: Start my post-doc postion in Deakin University.